semool/service.auto3dmodesony/README.md

 #####Tested Models:
 - Sony KDL-50W685
 - Sony KDL-50W805
+- Sony KD-65X8507
-- Sony KDL-?????? - Select TV Model "Unknown" in Settings and set press 3D Options for SBS and Tab Mode manually
+- Sony KD?-?????? - Select TV Model "Unknown" in Settings and set press UP/Down Options for SBS and Tab Mode manually

 #####Compatibility:
 The TV must have its own IP Adress in Local Network.
-The KDL-50W805 and other Models requires a authentication cookie.
+The KDL-50W805/KD-65X8507 and other Models requires a authentication cookie.
 Follow this guide to get your auth code and put it in the Plugin Advanced Settings: https://blog.yrden.de/2014/11/14/remote-control-bravia-tvs-with-authentication.html